rsksmart/rif-notifier/README.md

 ```
 The third parameter is the password for user ```notifier_user``` which will be created by this script

+3. Configure notification preference using [notification preference configuration](#notification-preference-configuration)

 ---
+## Notification Preference Configuration
+Currently only EMAIL notification preference can be configured.
+In order to configure the email notification preference to use your smtp host parameters

+### EMAIL Preference Configuration:
+run the command below with your own smtphost, smtpport, smtpuser, and smtppassword:

+`notifier-prov-cli dockerconfigure --smtphost <smtphost> --smtpport <smtpport> --smtpuser <smtpuser> --smtppassword <smtppassword>` to configure in docker instance

+`notifier-prov-cli configure --smtphost <smtphost> --smtpport <smtpport> --smtpuser <smtpuser> --smtppassword <smtppassword>` to configure in local instance

 ## Update
 To update an already installed RIF Notifier follow these steps: